 7. Students will complete a final essay due at the end of the semester.
 In this essay, students will discuss connections between their environmental coursework at Rhodes, their internship experiences, and any course readings for the internship.
 Details regarding the essay are available from the Rhodes faculty supervisor.

 Policy on Applying Study Abroad Courses to Environmental Studies Major or Minor

-Students may apply courses taken abroad toward their Environmental Studies & Sciences major or minor only if the courses have been approved by an academic department at Rhodes or the director of the Environmental Studies & Sciences program, and if these courses have a substantial and sustained engagement with environmental questions and issues.
-Before leaving the United States, students must provide syllabi and descriptions of the courses they plan to take while abroad to the director of the Environmental Studies & Sciences program.
-The director will determine whether the proposed course of study abroad contains sufficient environmentally-oriented content.
-According to Rhodes College official policy, a student must earn at least 50% of his or her credits at Rhodes.
-No more than 50% of the course requirements can be transferred from another institution for credit toward the Environmental Studies or Sciences minors.
+Students may apply courses taken abroad toward their Environmental Studies & Sciences major or minor only if the courses have been approved by an academic department or program at Rhodes, and approved by the chair of the Environmental Studies & Sciences program.
+These courses must have a substantial and sustained engagement with environmental questions and issues.
+Before leaving the United States, students must provide syllabi and descriptions of the courses they plan to take while abroad to the chair of the Environmental Studies & Sciences program.
+The chair will determine whether the proposed course of study abroad contains sufficient environmentally oriented content.
+According to Rhodes College official policy, a student must earn at least 50% of their credits at Rhodes.
+No more than 50% of the course requirements can be transferred from another institution for credit toward the Environmental Studies or Sciences majors or minors.